 Flow of paperwork in THE Department:

 Work with your advisor to develop a budget for the project.
 Once this is prepared, fill out and submit the Travel Support Application form.
-The Department Assistant will contact you when your funding is approved or if any additional information is required.
+The Department Office will contact you when your funding is approved or if any additional information is required.

 Flow of paperwork for TGS Conference Travel Grant

 - At least 30 days prior to the first day of travel follow the steps in flow of paperwork in the department.